USC won’t add alcohol sales at Williams-Brice in 2019. Here’s why and what’s next

 South Carolina will not sell alcohol outside of premium areas for the 2019 football season at Williams-Brice Stadium as it continues to evaluate the SEC’s new alcohol policy, athletics director Ray Tanner said in a radio interview on 107.5 FM on Tuesday.

-That is a continuation of South Carolina’s previous setup when the SEC did not allow beer and wine sales in stadiums.
+That is a continuation of South Carolina’s previous setup when the SEC did not allow beer and wine sales in general seating areas.

 Tanner said this policy decision only extends to the upcoming football season and added that USC continues to consider potential alcohol sales at basketball and baseball games in 2019-2020 and for football games starting as soon as the 2020 season.